GodfreyNjo/alx-low_level_programming/README.md

-This repository contains also the solutions to C - Debugging
+This repo relates to 0x07-pointers_arrays_strings